-My parents told me it wasn’t unusual while they were growing up to hear their parents speak in English and then change to Finnish or German when they didn’t want their children to know what was being discussed.
-My great-grandparents didn’t speak English at all, because they came directly from Europe to farm in a rural area consisting of one bar, one store, and two houses.
+My parents told me it wasn’t unusual while they were growing up to hear their parents speak English and then change to Finnish or German when they didn’t want their children to know what was being discussed.
+My great-grandparents didn’t speak English at all because they came directly from Europe to farm in a rural area consisting of one bar, one store, and two houses.
 My other family members have all worked in the mines.
 While growing up, I was only vaguely aware of this history or the ethnic diversity that constituted this area.
 However, it is this foundational environment that has provided fertile ground for my pioneering spirit and willingness to explore new territory, to learn about people — our world.

 In 2007, I lived in Sarajevo, Bosnia as a volunteer with an international social work program organized by the University of Wisconsin-Superior.
-Each day a local (who as a young man defended his home city throughout the war) and I delivered food to the homes of people in need.
-Through those interactions with the peoples of war-torn Bosnia, I gained insight into the long-term socioeconomic effects of armed conflict and how the strength and resiliency of the human spirit bonds people to one another in order to survive grave hardship.
+Each day a local (who as a young man defended his home city throughout the Bosnian War) and I delivered food to the homes of people in need.
+Through those interactions with the peoples of war-torn Bosnia, I gained insight into the long-term socioeconomic effects of armed conflict and how the strength and resiliency of the human spirit bonds people to one another to survive grave hardship.
 The shell-shocked Bosnian people taught me about the cruelty of life and also the resiliency of the human spirit; this would become the inspiration and base philosophy for all my future work.

-These experiences in Bosnia and Europe equipped me with various insights into the world’s history of wars and revolutions and furthered my understanding of how those phenomena have shaped the landscape of our current world.
+These experiences in Bosnia and Europe equipped me with various expanded insights into the world’s history of wars and revolutions and furthered my understanding of how those phenomena have shaped the landscape of our current world.
 My world travels were further providing me with other points of view.
 These experiences helped me fully realize that we are somehow all connected to one another.
-What happens in one part of the world often affects others in another part of the world; we are responsible to one another.
+What happens in one part of the world often affects others in another part of the world; we are responsible for one another.

 Their situations inspired me to take a deep interest in how globalization and related modern development may be affecting other traditional cultures as well.
-I likewise want to better understand how changes in infrastructure affect our relationships as a global community.
-I also still feel deeply called to use my time there productively to do whatever I can to provide the minority peoples of Thailand with a voice, telling the world how their rapidly changing world is affecting them.
-This has led me to create two books: (1) Dignity Amidst the Rubbish and (2) Indigenous Voices.
+I wanted to better understand how changes in infrastructure affect our relationships as a global community.
+I felt deeply called to use my time there productively to do whatever I could to provide the minority peoples of Thailand with a voice, telling the world how their rapidly changing world is affecting them.
+This led me to create two books: (1) Dignity Amidst the Rubbish and (2) Indigenous Voices.
 These are accounts, voices of communities, that I hope can be used for further good.

 In closing, I have in my travels learned what poverty looks and feels like by surviving on very little money myself.
 I’ve learned about prejudice, and I felt its detrimental effects.
 I’ve learned how to live and work in foreign lands across the world from my family and loved ones.
 I’ve succeeded in learning how to communicate and connect with people in and from different countries.